giordanoangelini/RehabBodyTracking/README.md

 ## Introduction

-This ML Kit app demonstrates how to use and integrate vision based ML Kit body tracking features into your app.
+This ML Kit app demonstrates how to use and integrate vision based ML Kit Pose Detection features into your app.

 ## Getting Started